 If you want to do campaigns in marketing, you have a lot to choose from.
 Online, offline, new customers, repeat customers, there’s thousands of different campaign types.
 You will only know what’s best after you’ve tested them, optimised them.
 So there will be a lot of trial and error involved.
-And even after you bail it, things may change in time, so you’ll want to revise results.
+And even after you nail it, things may change in time, so you’ll want to revise results.

 However, you should have a strong initial hypothesis about what should work and what shouldn’t.
 This will make your search more targeted and easy.
 I’ve made a small survey of the different types of marketing campaigns, and some of the qualities of each, to help you with that.